Ack!

 Ack, ack, ack.
 Expect this list to grow.

 There were some internal issues, too—poor phraseology in our own house.
 One of them which used to drive me nuts was when a controller would instruct an airplane to turn to a heading and “join the localizer.”
 Ack!
 You have to really be up on ATP phraseology to understand the problem with that one, but mainly, the proper instruction for a localizer (or a radial) is to intercept it.
 Join is the correct word to use for getting on an airway.
-I have a wordy proof for that, but you probably would rather skip it, so trust me (hereif you want to read it).
+I have a wordy proof for that, but you probably would rather skip it, so trust me (clickhereif you want to read it).

 Another one I started hearing in my last few years was when a newbie was vectoring an aircraft, he might say, “turn right, fly heading…” Ack!
 The proper phraseology is either “fly heading (xxx)” or “turn right heading (xxx)”.
 Combining the two is incorrect.
 I think I started hearing some of the foregoing because training wasn’t what it used to be.
 Trainees didn’t learn procedures and phraseology before starting training—they picked up what they thought they needed in OJT (on the job training).
-It was what I called learning by legend.
+It was what I calledlearning by legend.
 The problem with it is when everyone learned the book first, then everyone was singing from the same hymnal.
 Even if one adopted bad habits and poor phraseology later, it didn’t trickle down several generations and the trainee could recognize poor examples right away because he’d read the book.
 But after someone’s trainee’s trainee’s trainee got certified, learning all the while by legend…well it was the old pass it on party game all over again, but in a serious venue.

 I’m sure some more of these will come to me, and I’ll add them to the list as they do.

-©2009 The WebButcher
+© 2024 The WebButcher

 All Rights Reserved